Huawei P20 Specs

 The P20 is a big departure from Huawei's last smartphone, the P10, both in terms of design and software.
 That's why the Chinese brand called it the P20 and not the P11 – a one number jump isn't significant enough.

-- These are the best smartphones of 2018
+- These are the best smartphones

 Huawei P20 review: Design